Bandar Mahkota Cheras

 Bandar Mahkota Cheras, often referred to by its initials BMC, is a township in Cheras, Hulu Langat, Selangor, Malaysia.
-A smaller part of the township is also a part of Kajang.
 It was developed by Narajaya Sdn Bhd, a subsidiary of Lion Group.
 Construction commenced in late 1999 or early 2000 on a freehold plot of about 365 hectares.
 Mostly consisting of two-storey terraced houses, the population is estimated to be in excess of 50,000 in more than 10,000 households.
-There are also a few smaller developments by other developers in the same township, e.g., Cheras Vista and Pinggiran Mahkota Cheras.
+The main township is divided into eight sections and also includes a few smaller developments by other developers in the same township, e.g., Cheras Vista and Pinggiran Mahkota Cheras.
 It is located in the mukim (sub-district) of Cheras, daerah (district) of Hulu Langat and state of Selangor.
 It borders Bandar Sungai Long to the north and west.

 Administration

 The township is under the administration of local government Kajang Municipal Council (MPKj).
 The MPKj Councillor of the township is Lim Kim Eng of the People's Justice Party (PKR), a component party of the Pakatan Harapan (PH) coalition.
 The township is also within the Kajang state constituency of the Selangor State Legislative Assembly and the Bangi federal constituency of the Dewan Rakyat of Parliament.
 Kajang is represented by Member of the Legislative Assembly (MLA) David Cheong Kian Young of PKR and PH while Bangi is by Member of Parliament (MP) Syahredzan Johan of the Democratic Action Party (DAP) and PH.